Manila Light Rail Transit System: Line 2

-Line 2 fleet runs eighteen heavy rail four-car trains with lightweight stainless car bodies and alternating current traction motors.
+The Line 2 fleet runs eighteen heavy rail four-car trains with lightweight stainless car bodies and alternating current traction motors.
 They have a top speed of 80 km/h and usually take around forty minutes to journey from one end of the line to the other.
 Each train measures 3.2 m wide and 92.6 m long allowing a capacity of 1,628 passengers: 232 seated and 1,396 standing.
 Twenty sliding doors per side facilitate quick entry and exit.
 The line's trains also feature air conditioning, driverless automatic train operation from the Operations Control Center (OCC) in Santolan, low-noise control, enabled electric and hydraulic braking, and closed-circuit television inside the trains.
 Special open spaces and seats are designated for wheelchair users and elderly passengers, and automatic next station announcements are made for the convenience of passengers, especially for the blind.

 An additional fourteen four-car trains for the east extension and the future west extension are currently in the process of being procured.